KillerInk/TT2Clicker/README.md

     Level skills

 This works good aslong you play a beginner cs or pet build and no skills have to get unlocked

+To start the bot press Vol-, and again Vol- to stop it.